disney/yard-chef/README.md

 Add a ```-d``` option flag to run the server in daemon mode.
 For more information about YARD server see [http://yardoc.org/](http://rubydoc.info/docs/yard/file/docs/GettingStarted.md#yard_Executable)

+## Contributors
+We appreciate the efforts of all contributors for submitting patches and improving the yard-chef plugin.
+Special thanks to

+* [@danryan](https://github.com/danryan) for creating a gemspec

 ## License

 Copyright (c) 2012 RightScale, Inc.